MMDataLab/MMDataLab/README.md

 •	A qualified science teacher since 2017, culminating in my role as Head of Chemistry.

-•	Proficient in Excel, SQL, Tableau and Power BI
+• Confidently used Data in my previous roles to uncover insghts to inform data-based decisions

-•	Proficient in languages such as Python.
+•	Proficient in Data analysis tools such as Excel, SQL, Tableau and Power BI.
+Using langagues like Python to further dive-in to Data.

 •	Skilled in data cleaning, exploratory data analysis (EDA), and statistical modelling.